-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 Writers often use specific writing styles to create clever interactions between the text and audience.
-Choose a technique below to use in a narrative text you create, such as a poem, short story, monologue, etc.:
+Choose a technique below to use in a narrative text you create (poem, short story, monologue, etc.)

 - Full Circle Ending The first sentence must also be the last sentence of the paragraph.
 Come "full circle" at the ending. - Repetition for Effect Choose a specific word or phrase to repeat to stress an idea.
 Ex.
 She knows I'm only allowed to drive on Sundays.
 She knows I'll have to pay for gas. - Hyphenated modifier Use a hyphenated adjective to add emphasis to your descriptions.
-Ex: When I saw the look on my mom's face, I had one of those this-is-the- last-moment-of-your-life feelings.
+Ex: When I saw the look on my mom's face, I had one of those this-is-thelast-moment-of-your-life feelings.